 Regardless, the sense is the same.
 Jesus is talking to eleven men who do trust in God, but they're in need of a reminder.
-And they also need to do the same thing with Him, trust Him.
+Keep trusting in God.
+And do the same with me.

-Let's not forget what's at stake for these men.
-Three years ago, these men followed Jesus and burned their bridges, so to speak.
-Matthew left his lucrative job as a tax collector.
-There's no going back for him.
+Keep in mind what's at stake for these men.
+Three years ago, they followed Jesus and burned their bridges, so to speak.
+Matthew left his lucrative career as a tax collector, and there's no going back.
 The others left their fishing nets, and family approval, all for Jesus.

 And now He says He's leaving?
 And they can't follow Him?
 Dashed hopes are a sure recipe for a troubled heart!

 But no, says Jesus.
 Do not be troubled.
-Do choose to trust in God and in Me.
+Choose to trust in God and in Me.
 I know what I'm doing, even if you don't.